 In their final two semesters, students undertake a major independent project with the guidance of a committee.
-Typically, Division III projects explore in depth a specific aspect of the student’s Division II work.
+Typically, Division III projects explore a specific aspect of the student’s Division II work in depth.
 Division III students devote the majority of their time to the independent project.

-We expect scholars and artists to move beyond the boundaries of their particular fields of expertise and to participate in the collective activities that help to define and invigorate intellectual life.
-In a similar way, students are expected to engage in two advanced educational activities concurrent with their Division III independent project that have the dual goal of broadening the scope of their intellectual endeavor and making their more mature skills and viewpoints available to the College at large.
+We expect scholars and artists to move beyond the boundaries of their particular fields of expertise and to participate in the collective activities that help to define and invigorate intellectual and artistic life.
+In a similar way, students are expected to engage in two Advanced Educational Activities concurrent with their Division III independent project that have the dual goal of broadening the scope of their intellectual endeavor and making their more mature skills and viewpoints available to the College at large.

 Division III Requirements

 Each student designs, implements, and completes a two-semester advanced independent project that encompasses a sophisticated and complex set of questions, concepts, skills, and abilities.
 The completed project should clearly demonstrate the student’s ability to perform advanced work.
 The culmination of the Division III advanced independent project—whether a thesis, portfolio, film, exhibit, computer program, performance, or committee-approved combination of these—must be in a form that can be evaluated by the student’s faculty committee.
 Judgment of the quality and scope of the advanced independent project is the responsibility of a student’s committee.

 Division III Advanced Educational Activities

 In addition to their Division III projects, students must complete two Advanced Educational Activities approved by their Division III committees, referred to in the following as the primary AEA and the second AEA.
 Students should consider the following points carefully.

 - The primary AEA must be an advanced-level academic course or supervised teaching assistantship (TA) for a full academic course.